RudranilJadhav/WannaHack-CTFWriteup/README.md

 **Value** : 50 , **Tag** : OSNIT

 ***Solution***
-- This one is preety stright forward and require no thinking , even if you don't know A-B-C you can ofcourse Google it.
+- This one is preety stright forward and require no thinking , even if you don't know A-B-C you can ofcourse just Google it.
 - A is a Torjan , B is a Virus and C is Ransomware.
 - Flag : WannaHack{Trojan-Virus-Ransomware}